voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 How do we gain access to the awesome processing power of GPUs?
 Well...

-## Graphics Programming APIs
+### Graphics Programming APIs

 Unfortunately, directly accessing GPUs usually isn't possible, since:

 1. Operating systems must share GPU resources between multiple processes.
 2. There are a multitude of hardware vendors and thus GPUs, not to mention drivers!

-As such, we are forced to use a **Graphics&nbsp;Programming&nbsp;API**... of which there are several.
+As such, we are forced to use a **Graphics&nbsp;Programming&nbsp;API**... of which there are also several.

-However, since you are most likely to want to run your program across many platforms and hardware combinations, we can safely ignore a whole bunch of them and choose from one of three APIs:
+However, since you are most likely to want to run your program across many platforms and hardware combinations, we can safely ignore a whole bunch of them and choose from one of four APIs:

 - To get started *as fast as possible*, with no regard as to how modern GPUs and their drivers work, use [OpenGL](/wiki/opengl).
 - To be future-proof and get as much performance as possible out of your GPU, use [Vulkan](/wiki/vulkan).
 - If you're okay with proprietary stuff and are targeting mainly Microsoft&nbsp;Windows & Xbox, you can use [Direct3D](https://en.wikipedia.org/wiki/Direct3D) via [DirectX](https://en.wikipedia.org/wiki/DirectX).
-- Or, if you are somehow developing on/for the Apple platforms, you'll have to use the [Metal API](https://en.wikipedia.org/wiki/Metal_(API)).
+- When developing on and targeting the various Apple platforms, you'll have to[^applegl] use the [Metal API](https://en.wikipedia.org/wiki/Metal_(API)).

 {% warn_notice() %}
 Keep in mind that **game consoles** have their own, *proprietary*, graphics APIs;